Lay Summary: Use of cell-based therapies for Parkinson’s disease

-Use of stem cell therapies for Parkinson's disease
+Use of cell-based therapies for Parkinson's disease

 Position paper of the International Parkinson and Movement Disorder Society

-Transplantation of Fetal dopaminergic neurons
+Transplantation of fetal dopaminergic neurons

-Initial encouraging results from small, non-randomized studies to transplant fetal dopaminergic neurons demonstrated that successful re-innervation of the striatum could result in an improvement of motor function in patients with PD (1,2 3).
-However, when transplantation of embryonic dopaminergic neurons was performed in larger, randomized, sham-surgery controlled studies, no significant or only modest clinical benefits in patients with PD (aged 60 years or younger) were observed in the short term.
-Longer follow up studies were more encouraging (4, 5), especially in patients in whom preoperatively the dopaminergic denervation was restricted to the dorsal parts of the striatum6.
+Initial encouraging results from small, non-randomized studies on transplants of fetal dopamine neurons demonstrated that successful re-innervation of the striatum could result in an improvement of motor function in patients with PD (4-6).
+However, when transplantation of embryonic dopamine neurons was performed in larger, randomized, sham-surgery controlled studies, no significant or only modest clinical benefits in patients with PD (aged 60 years or younger) were initially observed.
+Longer follow up studies were more encouraging (7, 8), especially in patients in whom preoperatively the dopaminergic denervation was restricted to the dorsal parts of the striatum (9).

-However, recent studies have demonstrated accumulation of inclusion bodies containing alpha-synuclein, ubiquitin and thioflavin-S in some of the transplanted dopaminergic neurons.
-There is evidence to suggest that alpha-synuclein can transfer between host and transplanted cells 9-12, indicating that implanted cells may acquire the same pathological processes that occur in PD.
-What this means for graft function is unknown, given that good long term graft effects have been seen and the number of cells displaying such pathology is small (5).
+The implanted dopamine neurons survive, which has been demonstrated by both post-mortem studies and functional PET studies in many patients (10, 11).
+However, recent studies have demonstrated accumulation of alpha-synuclein aggregates, that display the characteristics of Lewy pathology, in a small portion of these surviving neurons.
+Animal studies have demonstrated that alpha-synuclein can transfer between host and transplanted cells (12-16), indicating that in humans the implanted cells might acquire the same pathological processes that occur in PD.
+What this means for graft function is unknown, given that good long-term graft effects have been seen (17) and the number of cells displaying such pathology is small (8).